 Samuel Codes Watson was born in South Carolina in 1832.
 He was of mixed race, born into a free family, part of the small mixed-race elite in the Charleston area.
 His parents died in 1841.
 He and his siblings were placed in the care of Reverend William McLane, a white Presbyterian minister who took them to Washington DC.
 He attended a private school run by a white abolitionist family.
 He was quite capable and was then enrolled in Philips Academy in Andover Massachusetts.

 Originally, Watson intended to become a teacher but was disillusioned by the increasing national acrimony over slavery and his prospects for securing a teaching position.
 By 1853 Watson had decided he would become a doctor.
 There were virtually no college-trained African American physicians in the country at this time.
 In fact, only a handful of colleges accepted African American students.
 He intended to join his brother at Oberlin College in Ohio but found its curriculum did not include medicine.
-Watson concluded the University of Michigan would be his best choice and registered as a student in the university’s Medical Department on October 1, 1853.
-He was the first African American student admitted to the University of Michigan.
+Watson concluded the University of Michigan would be his best choice and registered as a student in the university’s Medical Department on October 1, 1853, becoming the first African American admitted to the University.
 University of Michigan resources claim he passed as a white man while attending the university.

 Watson died in 1892 and is buried in Section U, Lot 1.